The Glacier Express

 Because of various mergers in the industry both VZ and FOB are now the Matterhorn-Gotthard-Bahn (MGB) which runs the the world-known Express together with RhB.
 The train in itself is not particularly special, at least not from an engineering, design or aesthetic stand point.
 The carriages use large windows to give the passengers scenic views, audio-guides tell you throughout the whole journey about interesting facts depending on where you currently are and in order to deal with the massive height difference a rack-and-pinion system helps the ascend and descend in the alps.

-The route the stops makes the Glacier Express an incredible experience.
+The route makes the Glacier Express an incredible experience.
 Adding to that is the fact, that in 2007 the Albula Railway and Bernina Railway sections were jointly recorded in the list of UNESCO World Heritage Sites under the name Rhaetian Railway in the Albula / Bernina Landscapes.

 The route from Zermatt starts at the Mattertal, just below the world-famous Matterhorn.
 The route traverses the 291 kilometer-long (181 miles) journey through the Swiss Alps while crossing over 291 bridges and riding through 91 tunnels.
 Amongst them is the 15.4 km-long (9.6 miles) Furka Tunnel at an elevation of 1,500 m (4,900 ft) in order to circumvent the Furka Pass.

 The train then makes an intermediate stop at Andermatt, where Egyptian investor and real-estate tycoon Samih Sawiris is building the next “St. Moritz”.
 The crown jewel is the Chedi hotel and resort which was named hotel of the year by Gault-Millau in 2017.